 Drill Pipe Nominal Weight Specifications

-Simply, the D/P nominal weight is the weight per foot including the weight of an API regular connection.
-The number serves no real purpose other than identification because drill pipe does not have API regular connection.
+The D/P nominal weight is the weight per foot, including the weight of an API regular connection.
+The number serves no real purpose other than identification because the drill pipe does not have an API regular connection.

 So, the actual weight depends on the type of connection thread and pipe grade.
-As the grade (minimum yield strength) increases the actual weight increases because the upset has more metal in it.
+As the grade (minimum yield strength) increases, the actual weight increases because the upset has more metal.

 The actual weight of the 5” D/P in the above example is 20.89 lb/ft.
 The actual weight for grade G pipe is 21.92 lb/ft.